stephensabatini/wp-boilerplate/README.md

 ### General

 `dist` - Where all of the assets are compiled and concatenated to.
-`includes` - This contains purely backend things such as configuration, hooks, filters, classes, helper/utility functions, etc.
+`includes` - This contains purely backend things such as configuration, hooks, filters, classes, utility functions, etc.
 `includes/classes`  Any classes defined here are autoloaded using composer and are accessible across the theme.
 `languages` - Where the language files are stored.
 `node_modules` - This contains the Node.js dependencies.